Protosqualus: Classification

-Protosqualus is a member of the Squalidae within the Squaliformes group.
-Today, only two extant genera of squalids exist.
-Squalids tend to note have the teeth in their lower jaw not being any larger than the teeth seen in the upper jaw.
-Below is a cladogram showing where Squalidae sits in the Squaliform clade.
+Protosqualus is a member of the Squalidae within the Squaliformes order.
+Today, only two extant genera of squalids exist: Cirrhigaleus and Squalus.
+Squalids tend to have the teeth in their lower jaw not being any larger than the teeth seen in the upper jaw.
+Below is a cladogram showing the position of Squalidae within the Squaliform cladees.

-In 2001, Adnet & Cappetta found the following position for Protosqualus.Here, it is shown to be closer to the extant dogfishes called Spurdogs.
+In 2001, Adnet & Cappetta found the following position for Protosqualus, recovered as the sister taxon to Squalus.

 Paleoecology

 Protosqualus lived alongside other chondrichthyans as well as other types of fish.
-It also lived alongside mosasaurs and plesiosaurs.
+It also lived alongside marine reptiles such as mosasaurs and plesiosaurs in the Cretaceous oceans.

-Fossils of Protosqualus have been found in the Speeton Clay Formation, Omagari Formation, Hunstanton Formation, Jiesia Formation, Lopez de Bertodano Formation, Burim Formation, Ferriby Formation, Karai Formation, Labguva Formation, Hibernian Greensand Formation and Calafate Formation among a few others.
+Fossils of Protosqualus have been found in the Speeton Clay Formation, Omagari Formation, Hunstanton Formation, Jiesia Formation, López de Bertodano Formation, Burim Formation, Ferriby Formation, Karai Formation, Labguva Formation, Hibernian Greensand Formation, and Calafate Formation, among a few others.
 The Calafate Formation likely had estuaries and shallow seas.